Guide to sales tax returns in Louisiana

 Identify taxable sales transactions

-Businesses will need to know two things to complete their Louisiana sales tax return: how much they sold—both in total sales and in taxable sales—and to whom they sold.
+Businesses will need to know two things to complete their Louisiana sales tax return: how much they sold, both in total sales and in taxable sales, and to whom they sold.

-If the amount of taxable sales does not reach economic nexus thresholds in Louisiana, then a sales tax return might not be required.
 In addition to meeting economic nexus thresholds, if a business has employees, an office, or a warehouse located in Louisiana and is selling taxable goods and/or services, the business must collect sales taxes on all taxable transactions, file returns, and pay the appropriate amount to the state.
+For remote or ecommerce sellers, shipping costs in Louisiana are generally taxable as well.

-In addition to the parish-by-parish system, another reason sales tax compliance in Louisiana is cumbersome is because of the large number of exemptions, exclusions, and sales tax credits in the state.
+In addition to the parish-by-parish system, another reason sales tax compliance in Louisiana is complicated is due to the large number of exemptions, exclusions, and sales tax credits in the state.
 It’s difficult for sellers to determine when they should charge sales tax on a product.
-The state has 192 total sales tax exemptions, exclusions, and credits in place.
-A full list of exemptions can be found on the state website.
+The state has 192 total sales tax exemptions, exclusions and credits in place.
+The vast majority of tax-free transactions fall into a few primary commercial categories:

 Additionally, there are a few other requirements to consider when preparing your Louisiana sales tax return: